mjcumming/wiim/ISSUE_97_INVESTIGATION.md

 2. **What's the error message?**
    - What API call is being made to 192.168.178.1?
    - Is it a discovery attempt or an API call?
+   - Check logs for the full stack trace

+3. **Check SSDP discovery logs**:
+   - Look for "SSDP discovery from:" messages
+   - Does it show router IP in discovery?
+   - Does validation fail or pass?

 **Potential Fix**:
-- Add explicit router IP filtering in discovery (common router IPs: .1, .254, gateway IPs)
+- Add explicit router IP filtering in `validate_wiim_device()` (common router IPs: .1, .254, gateway IPs)
+- Filter router IPs in SSDP discovery before validation
-- Validate discovered devices are actually LinkPlay devices (check for LinkPlay UUID/manufacturer)
+- Validate discovered devices more strictly (check for LinkPlay UUID/manufacturer in response)
 - Add logging to track where router IP is coming from
-- Check if router is advertising UPnP services that match our SSDP filters
+- Check if router is advertising UPnP services that match our SSDP filters in manifest.json

 ---